Skijoring in Alberta is one of the most unique and fun adventures you’ll have in winter.

 It felt like we were waterskiing.

-Our camera crew watched us from afar as we circled the huge frozen lake and as they spied us wiping out and falling all over the place, they were sure that we were having a miserable time.
+We had a camera crew with us and as they watched us fall and sprawl across Spray Lake, they told us they were worried that we were having a miserable time.

 Imagine their surprise when we circled back with the big grins on our faces telling them, “You gotta try this!”